 Payment of fees

-The current fee schedule (as at October 2019) is as follows: Before School Care: $16.00 or $18.00 for casual bookings.
+The current fee schedule (as at January 2023) is as follows: Before School Care: $16.00 or $18.00 for casual bookings.
 After School Care: $26.00 or $28.00 for casual bookings.
+Vacation Care: $70.
 Payment is via direct debit from your bank account or credit card.
-You will receive an invoice via email on a Monday and the direct debit will be processed on the Thursday for that week plus two weeks in advance.
+You can check your account at any time via the Xplor Home app.
+Direct debits will be processed every second Thursday for that week plus the next week.

 Fees are to be paid for all booked days, whether your child attends or not, until such time as the booking is changed or cancelled in writing.
 A surcharge of 10% of the weekly fee may apply to fees overdue by one week or more.
 Non-payment of fees can result in you forfeiting your child’s place at the Centre.